-While the development, production, and eventual release of It (2017) saw a lot of obstacles it was inevitably a huge critical and financial success.
-Released last fall, It went on to gross just over $327 million on a $35 production budget (Box Office Mojo, n.d.).
-The final box office totals are particularly impressive when you take into consideration the R-rating and retention of the source material’s darker themes.
+While the remake of Stephen King’s It saw a lot of obstacles it was inevitably a critical and financial success.
+Released last fall, It grossed just over $327 million on a $35 production budget (Box Office Mojo, n.d.).
+The final box office totals are particularly impressive when you that R-rating and retention of the source material’s darker themes.

-It has long been considered one of Stephen King’s better novels, but its sheer length has made adapting it to the big screen challenging.
-A made-for-television version released in 1990 spread out the source material across two episodes.
+Fans have long considered It to be one of Stephen King’s better novels, but its sheer length has made adapting it to the big screen challenging.
+A made-for-television version released in 1990 spread out the source material across two nights.
 Unfortunately, this version was seriously limited by budget and prime time TV content guidelines.
-With the 2017 film version, long-time fans were finally treated with seeing King’s vision in movie theatres and It was certainly worth the wait.
+With the 2017 movie, Hollywood finally treated fans to a more accurate rendering of King’s vision.

 …the horror of It arguably works so well because it never forgets the humanity at the heart of its story.

 Muschietti’s It distils these powerful themes through its focus on the friendship of the “Loser’s Club”.
 Yes, the remake alters and re-arranges some of the novel’s details.
 Nonetheless, It understands the emotional core that holds the story together.
 The remake gives audiences an endearing and often moving look at childhood bonds.
 In fact, the horror of It arguably works so well because it never forgets the humanity at the heart of its story.
 Some characters and storylines from the novel are sadly given short shrift.
 Alterations to Mike Hanlon’s story dismiss much of King’s subtext on racism.
 Derry bully Henry Bowers also feels a little underdeveloped and under-utilized.
 On the other hand, Fukanaga et al’s script thankfully leaves out King’s bizarre child sex orgy.